ZaccWu/ZaccWu.github.io/_pages/about.md

 Time series forecasting, Interpretable machine learning, Bayesian statistics, and Bayesian deep learning.
 - **Applied Research**: Social network, Social media, Human-AI collaboration, Customer behavior, Precision marketing and product promotion, and Financial technology.

-If you are seeking any form of academic cooperation, please feel free to email me at [ziyuewu@zju.edu.cn]("mailto:ziyuewu@zju.edu.cn").
+If you are seeking any form of academic cooperation, please feel free to email me at **ziyuewu@zju.edu.cn**.

 I also collaborate with companies for academic research and practical implementations, most of which are large online E-commerce platforms in China such as Alibaba.
 My Ph.D. thesis plans to focus on social dynamic modeling, particularly the methodological development and mechanism discovery of individual behaviors in networks.